Lowe’s Media Network - Self Service

 Expand export functionality with more customizable options

-Integrate additional creative performance metrics to support richer analysis
+Integrate additional creative performance metrics to support better analysis

 Improve usability of the Campaign Performance page for faster scanning and comparison